 Helpfully, each stall has a display of their specialties, meaning you can easily choose the dish that takes your fancy, even if you don’t know its name.
 The market has a cash desk, signed Caja, purchase your food tickets in advance and exchange them at a stall for your chosen dish.

-Highlight: freshly prepared lomo saltado, a delicious dish of pan fried beef strips, tomatoes and onions, served on top of fresh papas fritas (thickly French fries).
+Highlight: freshly prepared lomo saltado, a delicious dish of pan fried beef strips, tomatoes and onions, served on top of fresh papas fritas (thick French fries).
 10 Soles ($3.50).

 2. Mercado Surquillo